Stonie24/devops/README.md

 Dev environment
 ------------------

-Here is how you setup the development environment and start the application.
+Here is how you setup the development environment and start the application. wow